owen-chenhn/Compilers-MPCS-51300/README.md

 For assignment 3,

-The current program can make and generate ./bin/ekcc, using CS Linux Machine's default LLVM version of 3.8 at /usr/lib/llvm-3.8/.

-We had some problems linking to customed LLVM path when running the Makefile.
+We assume llvm-config and clang version of 7.0 in the environment for successful make.

-Currently if we run run ./bin/ekcc -emit-llvm -o <output_file> <input_file>, the program will print corresponding LLVM IR to stdout.
+After make, you can run ./bin/ekcc -emit-llvm -o <output_file> <input_file> and get the IR(somewhat a .ll) <output_file>.

+Or run ./bin/ekcc -o <output_file> <input_file> and get the <output_file> executable.

+We currently still have some issues linking the print and getarg functions in customed library.
+The program can still run, starting from run() though.